 If your child is a first-time offender, he or she may be eligible for a number of programs such as Teen Court or Drug Court, in which you could get the charges dropped.
 Our founding partner, Bill Umansky, is actively involved in the juvenile court system in central Florida and currently serves as a judge in the Orange County Teen Court program and on its board of directors.

-Contact a Juvenile Drug Charge Attorney
+Contact an Orlando Juvenile Drug Defense Attorney

 At The Umansky Law Firm our Orlando juvenile defense lawyers are here to get your child the help he or she needs so that drug use is not continued.
 Our lawyers will work hard to ensure the focus stays on treatment and rehabilitation, not on criminal consequences that could affect your child's future career and educational opportunities.